ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

 {% include [../steps/03_write_queries.md](../_includes/steps/03_write_queries.md) %}

 To execute YQL queries, use the `QuerySession.createQuery()` method.
 It creates a new `QueryStream` object, which allows to execute a query and subscribe for receiving response data from the server.
-Because the write requests don't expect any results, the `QueryStream.execute()` method is used without parameters; it just executes the request and waits for the stream to complete.
+Because write requests don't expect any results, the `QueryStream.execute()` method is used without parameters; it just executes the request and waits for the stream to complete.
 Code snippet demonstrating this logic:

 ```java